 If you are teaching him to walk nicely at heel, then reward him for doing so, and not when he is pulling ahead.
 This will only confuse him and he won’t know what you are actually asking of him.
 He will probably still learn, but it will take longer.

+How To keep one’s sanity when a new puppy moves In.
 It took me a lot of years before I was willing to get a puppy because we live in Moncton, a city, and I always preferred seeing dogs running free on farms outside of the town.
 In the back of my mind, I had still been expecting to buy a home out of the city.
 But our son was growing up without a dog, so I gave in, and I’m glad I did.

 If you are just now thinking of bringing a puppy home to join your family congratulations, I never had an indoor dog or puppy, so I had no idea what we were in for.
 Be ready to lose a little sleep over the first few weeks!